adriangmrraa/MultiAgents-Platform-ROI/INFRASTRUCTURE.md

 # Infrastructure: Hetzner & EasyPanel (Nexus v3)

-This document outlines the recommended security and networking configurations for deploying the Agente JS ecosystem in a production environment using **Hetzner Cloud** and **EasyPanel**.
+This document outlines the recommended security and networking configurations for deploying the **Platform AI Solutions** ecosystem in a production environment using **Hetzner Cloud** and **EasyPanel**.

 ## 🛡️ Network Isolation